|Watch the Broadcom MASTERS 2011 Highlights Video|

 Californian Teen’s Study on Waves Wins the First Broadcom MASTERS

 Daniel Feeny, 15, of Woodside, California, won the top education award in the Broadcom MASTERS for examining how the force of tidal waves affect levels of plant and animal diversity.
-The Broadcom MASTERS, a program of Society for Science & the Public, is the national science competition of top winners for middle school students who compete in SSP's affiliate science fairs.
+The Broadcom MASTERS, a program of Society for Science & the Public, is the national science competition of top winners for middle school students who compete in Society affiliate science fairs.

 Other top Broadcom MASTERS winners include Benjamin Hylak from West Grove, Pennsylvania, who won second place for building a remotely operated robot, and I-Chun Lin of Plano, Texas, who won third place for studying ways to increase the efficiency of solar cells.
 Top winners were selected based on their original science fair project and their mastery of science, technology, engineering and math during team problem-solving activities.

 |Students of SSP Fellow Tim Lundt conduct an experiment|